abdoslama0079/Meran_stack_app/README.md

-# 🚀 MERN Stack: DevSecOps & GitOps Pipeline
+# 🚀 MERN Stack: DevOps & GitOps Pipeline

 A production-grade **MERN** (MongoDB, Express, React, Node.js) application deployed with a "Security-First" mindset.
 This project demonstrates a complete automated lifecycle—from code quality and vulnerability scanning to self-healing Kubernetes orchestration.